Product and coproduct in string topology

-Let $M$ be a closed oriented manifold of dimension $n$, for which we pick a Riemannian metric, and let $\Lambda M=\func{Maps}(S^1,M)$ denote its free loop space.
+Let $M$ be a closed oriented manifold of dimension $n$, for which we pick a Riemannian metric, and let $\Lambda M=\maps(S^1,M)$ denote its free loop space.
 Goresky and the first author defined in \cite{GorHin} a product $ \oast$ on the cohomology $H^*(\Lambda M,M)$, relative to the constant loops $M\subset \Lambda M$.
 They showed that this cohomology product behaves as a form of ``dual'' of the Chas-Sullivan product \cite{CS99} on the homology $H_*(\Lambda M)$, at least through the eyes of the energy functional.
-In the present paper, we lift this relative cohomology product and associated homology coproduct to chain level non-relative product $\widehat{\oast}\colon C^*(\Lambda M)\otimes C^*(\Lambda M)\to C^*(\Lambda M)$ and coproduct $\widehat{\vee} \colon C_*(\Lambda)\to C_*(\Lambda\times \Lambda)$, on integral singular chains.
+In the present paper, we lift this relative cohomology product and associated homology coproduct to chain level non-relative product $\widehat{\oast}\colon C^*(\Lambda M)\otimes C^*(\Lambda M)\to C^*(\Lambda M)$ and coproduct $\widehat{\vee} \colon C_*(\Lambda)\to C_*(\Lambda)\otimes C_*(\Lambda)$, on integral singular chains.
 The operations $\widehat{\oast}$ and $\widehat{\vee}$ are the ``extension by zero'' of their relative predecessors $\oast$ and $\vee$ under the splitting on homology and cohomology induced by the evaluation map $\Lambda M\to M$.
 We study the algebraic and geometric properties of these two new operations, $\widehat{\vee}$ and $\widehat{\oast}$, showing in particular that the properties of the original product and coproduct proved in \cite{GorHin}, such as associativity, graded commutativity, and compatibility with the length filtration, remain valid for the extended versions.
-Our main result is the following: for $[A]\in H_*(\Lambda M)$, the non-vanishing of the iterated coproduct $\widehat{\vee}^k[A]$ implies the existence of loops with $(k+1)$-fold intersections in the image of any chain representatives of $[A]$ ; on spheres and projective spaces, we show that this is a complete invariant in the sense that the converse implication also holds.
+Our main result is the following: for $[A]\in H_*(\Lambda M)$, the non-vanishing of the iterated coproduct $\widehat{\vee}^k[A]$ implies the existence of loops with $(k+1)$-fold intersections in the image of any chain representative of $[A]$ ; on spheres and projective spaces, we show that this is a complete invariant in the sense that the converse implication also holds.

-An advantage of having a coproduct defined on $H_*(\Lambda M)$ is that it makes it possible to study its interplay with the Chas-Sullivan product; we show that the equation $\wedge_{Th}\circ \vee=0$ holds, for $\wedge_{Th}$ the ``Thom-sign'' version of the Chas-Sullivan product (see below).
+An advantage of having a coproduct defined on $H_*(\Lambda M)$ is that it makes it possible to study its interplay with the Chas-Sullivan product; we show that the equation $\wedge\circ \vee=0$ holds.
 We also exhibit, through computations, the failure of an expected Frobenius equation.

 To state our main results more precisely, we need the following ingredients: Fix a small $\varepsilon>0$ smaller than the injectivity radius and let